 - Jaggery has high glycaemic index

-It is natural for a person suffering with diabetes to crave for something sweet at all times.
+It is natural for a person suffering from diabetes to crave for something sweet at all times.
 Since sugar and sweets are the foods that are strictly prohibited for diabetes, it becomes imperative for diabetics to always want what is denied to them.
 After all, it is only human to have such cravings!
-And as a solution to serve their craving, which (they think) will not trigger their blood sugar levels, they switch to alternatives of sugar such as jaggery.
+And as a solution to serve their craving, which (they think) will not trigger their blood sugar levels, they switch to alternatives to sugar such as jaggery.